Multi-Directional Subspace Editing in Style-Space: Introduction

 \section{Introduction}

-Recent developments in computer vision have enabled the generation of photo-realistic high-resolution synthetic images.
-The most notable technique is Generative Adversarial Networks (GANs)\cite{goodfellow2014generative}, which advanced the progress of many applications such as image generation, super resolution and image editing.
-In particular, the generator of StyleGAN~\cite{abdal2019image2stylegan}, one of the most notable GAN models, has been explored widely by researchers.
+Recent developments in computer vision have enabled the generation of photorealistic, high-resolution synthetic images.
+The most notable technique is Generative Adversarial Networks (GANs)\cite{goodfellow2014generative}, which have advanced the progress of many applications, including image generation, super-resolution, image inpainting, and more.
+In particular, the generator of StyleGAN\cite{abdal2019image2stylegan}, one of the most notable GAN models, has been extensively explored by researchers.

-StyleGAN samples a latent vector $\mathbf{z} \in \mathbb{R}^{512}$ from a Gaussian distribution $\mathcal{N}(\textbf{0}, \textbf{I})$, maps it to an intermediate vector $\mathbf{w} \in \mathcal{W} = \mathbb{R}^{512}$ using a mapping network, which is then used to generate a 1024x1024 RGB image.
-The vector $\mathbf{w}$ is inserted into 18 multi-resolution style blocks that control various characteristics of the synthesized images.
-Vectors at lower resolutions control high-level features such as pose and hair, intermediate resolutions affect face expression, and vectors at the higher resolutions control fine details such as colors and texture.
-The original model of StyleGAN uses the $\mathcal{W}$ latent space and the same $\mathbf{w}$ vector in all 18 style blocks.
-Later studies\cite{abdal2019image2stylegan, abdal2020image2stylegan++, richardson2021encoding, tov2021designing} uses the $\mathcal{W^+} = \mathbb{R}^{18\cdot 512}$ space that extends the $\mathcal{W}$ space and uses different $\mathbf{w}$ vectors in different style blocks, allowing better control over the resulting image.
-The $\mathcal{W^+}$ latent space is commonly used for inverse mapping, from an image into $\mathbf{w} \in \mathcal{W}^+$.
+StyleGAN samples a latent vector $\mathbf{z} \in \mathbb{R}^{512}$ from a Gaussian distribution $\mathcal{N}(\textbf{0}, \textbf{I})$, and maps it to an intermediate vector $\mathbf{w} \in \mathcal{W} = \mathbb{R}^{512}$ using a mapping network.
+This vector is then used to generate a 1024x1024 RGB image.
+The vector $\mathbf{w}$ is inserted into 18 multi-resolution style blocks that control various characteristics of the synthesized image.
+Vectors at lower resolutions determine high-level features such as pose and hair.
+Intermediate resolutions affect facial expressions, while vectors at higher resolutions dictate fine details like colors and texture.
+The original StyleGAN model uses the $\mathcal{W}$ latent space and the same $\mathbf{w}$ vector for all 18 style blocks.
+Subsequent studies\cite{abdal2019image2stylegan, abdal2020image2stylegan++, richardson2021encoding, tov2021designing} utilize the $\mathcal{W^+} = \mathbb{R}^{18\cdot 512}$ space, which extends the $\mathcal{W}$ space, and applies different $\mathbf{w}$ vectors to different style blocks.
+This allows for enhanced control over the resulting image.
+The $\mathcal{W^+}$ latent space is commonly used for inverse mapping, converting an image into $\mathbf{w} \in \mathcal{W}^+$.